jnewmar/orbe-procedures/login-procedure.md

 4. Enter your password (case-sensitive)
 5. Verify that both fields are filled correctly

-### 3. Authentication
+### 3. Authentication and OTP Verification

 1. Click the "Login" or "Sign In" button
 2. Wait for the system to process your credentials
-3. If two-factor authentication (2FA) is enabled:
+3. **OTP Verification Process:**
+   - After successful credential validation, the system will automatically send a One-Time Password (OTP) **via email** to your registered email address
-   - Check your mobile device for the authentication code
+   - Check your email inbox for a message from the ORBE system containing a 6-digit verification code
+   - **Important:** If you don't receive the OTP email within 2-3 minutes, check your spam/junk email folder as the message may have been filtered
-   - Enter the 6-digit code in the provided field
+   - Enter the 6-digit OTP code in the verification field on the login page
-   - Click "Verify" or "Continue"
+   - Click "Verify OTP" or "Continue" to complete the authentication process
+   - If the code has expired or is not working, click "Resend" to request a new OTP

 ### 4. Successful Login

-1. Upon successful authentication, you will be redirected to the main dashboard
+1. Upon successful OTP verification, you will be redirected to the main dashboard
 2. Verify that your username appears in the top-right corner
 3. Check that all menu items and features are accessible